 Description

-One of the most challenging and pioneering wetland restoration projects in the West is underway at the mouth of the Williamson River on Upper Klamath Lake in southern Oregon.
-Hosting a multitude of migrating birds, the lake is also one of America's largest freshwater bodies.
+One of the most challenging wetland restoration projects in the West is here at the mouth of the Williamson River on Upper Klamath Lake in southern Oregon.
+Hosting a multitude of migrating birds along the Pacific Flyway, the lake is also one of America's largest freshwater bodies.

 Plants at the Preserve